-> But as early as February some years, it seems that the little grey birds are suddenly gone, winging their way back to their northern summer homes for breeding season to Canada and Alaska.
+But as early as February some years, it seems that the little grey birds are suddenly gone, winging their way back to their northern summer homes for breeding season in Canada and Alaska.
 So as you take your winter walks on the wild side, look for this little bird of winter before they are gone.

 MEET THE AUTHOR

-Nancy Kuhajda is the Agriculture and Natural Resources Program Coordinator for the Master Naturalist, Master Gardener and Master Composter Programs in Will and Grundy Counties in Northeastern Illinois.
-Nancy has a bachelor's degree from the University of Illinois at Urbana Champaign and has Graduate Certificates in Crop Science and Horticulture.
+Nancy Kuhajda is the Agriculture and Natural Resources Program Coordinator for the Master Naturalist, Master Gardener, and Master Composter Programs in Will and Grundy Counties in Northeastern Illinois.
+Nancy has a bachelor's degree from the University of Illinois at Urbana-Champaign and has Graduate Certificates in Crop Science and Horticulture.
 Nancy also writes a weekly column for a local Joliet paper on nature and gardening topics.
 Nancy's passion is to bring understanding of the natural world to the community at large but particularly to the underserved urban youth, special needs, and elderly in congregate housing in the community.

 ABOUT THE BLOG